- Search Library Catalog (Orbis)

 Requesting access requires researchers to create an account.
 Each folder of materials that requires permission to access contains a “request access” link to a form that must be completed and submitted by researchers.
 Researchers will be informed by email when their request has been approved or denied.

-Part III, Series III is restricted in its entirety for twenty-five years from the last date of creation (of all documents in a folder) or five years after Dr. Kissinger’s death, whichever comes later.
+Part III, Series III is closed for twenty-five years after Kissinger's death, after which it is open to research.
 Researchers may not request access to the documents in this series; the documents will be automatically opened for research when their restrictions expire.

 Copyright is retained by Henry A. Kissinger for works he has authored and provided during his lifetime, to the Special Collections at the Yale University Library.
 After the lifetime of Dr. Kissinger, all intellectual property rights, including without limitation all copyrights, in and to the works authored by Dr. Kissinger pass to Yale University, with the exception of all intellectual property rights, including without limitation all copyrights, motion picture and/or audio rights in and to his books, interviews and any films that will be retained Dr. Kissinger’s heirs and assigns.
 Copyright status for collection materials other than those authored by Dr. Kissinger is unknown.